bcko/Twitter-Emoji-Analysis/README.md

 | **Location** | Japan    | Korea  | United States | Canada  | Brazil     | Mexico  |

+# How to create an authentication information?
+We will use [application only authentication](https://dev.twitter.com/oauth/application-only) to create consumer key/secret and Access token/secret. go to [Twitter Application Management](https://apps.twitter.com).
+Click Create New App.
+In application details, fill out Name, Description, and Website.
+Click agree to developer agreement.
+Click create your twitter application.
+In Keys and Access Tokens, Application Settings, we have Consumer Key and Consumer Secret.
+We also need Access Token and Access Secret.
+In Your Access Token,

 # Emoji, Emoticon, Kaomoji

 ## Unicode based Emoji